haberdashPI/german_track/_research/plans.md

   + does decoding differ by target locus
   - does decoding differ near switches

-  Note: would be worth doing a 10-fold validation to verify the meqnignfulness of correct v incorrect (leave one out might be too forgiving)
+  Note: would be worth doing a 10-fold validation to verify the meaningfulness of correct v incorrect (leave one out might be too forgiving)

   questions: